 Creative Commons BY-NC license

-NAFLD-related SNPs are linked to changes in liver fat, measured by CAP score, and serum lipids in response to a 3-week sugar sweetened beverage intervention: A pilot study
+NAFLD-related SNPs are linked to changes in liver fat, as measured by the CAP score, and serum lipids in response to a 3-week sugar-sweetened beverage intervention: a pilot study

 This article is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported Licence.
 You can use material from this article in other publications, without requesting further permission from the RSC, provided that the correct acknowledgement is given and it is not used for commercial purposes.